Suor/django-cacheops/README.rst

 Simple time-invalidated cache
 -----------------------------

-To cache result of a function call or a view for some time use:
+To cache the result of a function call or a view for some time use:

 .. code:: python